 Coronavirus and psychosomatics: why stress and panic make us vulnerable to infections

-Coronavirus has reached pandemic status.
-Many countries are closing borders trying to prevent new infections.
-World media every day write about the increase in the number of infected.
-At this moment, it is important not to panic, because because of stress a person becomes more vulnerable.
+The coronavirus is picking up steam again.
+Many countries are closing their borders again, some have not even reopened them since they closed in March.
+The world media every day writes about an increase in the number of infected.
+At this point, it is important not to panic, because stress makes a person more vulnerable.
 Writes about it 360tv.

 According to physician Denis Kondratiev, a very narrow layer of the population is subject to true psychosomatics.